grubdragon/grubdragon.github.io/_posts/2023-11-25-percolation.md

 Huberman, in his research view of goal setting[^huberman], discusses how evolutionarily, we engage our neural circuitry in a significantly distinct manner when writing with a pen or pencil vis-a-vis typing on a phone with our thumbs.
 This distinction is noteworthy, especially considering that typing on a phone is a relatively recent invention compared to traditional writing.

 My thesis here is twofold.
 First, learning is substaintially curtailed in both kinds of typing(on a laptop as well as a phone) for reasons springing out of neural engagement.
 Second, writing and typing are done at two VERY different WPMs.
-Average writing speeds for college students are probably around 20 WPM, but for typing is much higher around 50+ WPM(personal numbers).
-This gives you time to actually **mull over what you are writing**.
+Average writing speeds for college students are probably around 15-20 WPM, but for typing is much higher around 50+ WPM(roughly my personal numbers).
+This gives you time to **mull over what you are writing**.
+These extra brain cycles are the magic that map your newly acquired information around and within your existing foundations of knowledge.

 Personally, I believe hand written notes from video lectures have been key for my learning, especially since we got video lectures directly from the source during the COVID lockdown.